-- The penstock deliveries are completed. - Installation of the final penstock segments on the last unit have been completed. - Gantry crane installation for headworks. - Powerhouse Balance of Plant; installation of cable tray and other electrical components has started on the generator floor.
-The mechanical contractor has started applying coatings in the draft tube cone access area. - Installation of steel piles and tailrace excavation continue as part of the right bank foundation enhancements.
-The piles extend the foundation further into the bedrock. - Turbine and generator components and materials continue to be delivered to site, and some to storage, for future installation.
+- Installation of steel piles in the tailrace excavation continue as part of the right bank foundation enhancements.
+The piles extend the foundation further into the bedrock. - Powerhouse, intakes, spillway, and earthfill dam with impervious core construction continues.
+This includes concrete placements at the powerhouse, intakes, penstocks, and spillways. - Powerhouse Balance of Plant; installation of cable tray and other electrical components has started on the generator floor.
+The mechanical contractor has started applying coatings in the draft tube cone access area. - Turbine and generator components and materials continue to be delivered to site, and some to storage, for future installation.
 To date, three of six turbines have arrived at site and the fourth turbine runner is being stored off-site.
-The remaining two runners will likely be delivered next winter when road conditions allow. - Installation of turbine embedded parts continues in the powerhouse, and generator rotors are being assembled in the main service bay. - Clearing and road construction activities to access aggregate sources on the south bank (Area E and Area 24) and north bank (Howe Pit) are underway. - Construction of foundations for three 500-kilovolt transmission lines between the Site C Substation and the Site C Powerhouse will continue.
-Transmission tower assembly and installation will begin.
+The remaining two runners will likely be delivered next winter when road conditions allow. - Installation of turbine embedded parts continues in the powerhouse, and generator rotors are being assembled in the main service bay. - Hauling activities continue from aggregate sources on the south bank (Area E and Area 24). - Construction of eight foundations for three 500-kilovolt transmission lines between the Site C Substation and the Site C Powerhouse is nearing completion.
+Transmission tower assembly and installation is well underway.